Master of Social Work (Qualifying)

 There will be learning activities linked to all lecture materials which are designed to encourage students to deliberate and reflect and to provide opportunities for further learning.
 The activities are designed to help students think through and practise the specific skills and general concepts presented in this unit as well as provide valuable learning opportunities.

-Completion of this course enables students to establish their professional identity as a social worker.
+Completion of the Master of Social Work (Qualifying) course enables students to establish their professional identity as a social worker.